 What is the purpose of Site Clearance?

-The sole purpose of Site Clearance is to clear the land of any existing buildings, debris or waste.
+The sole purpose of Site Clearance in construction, demolition and decommissioning jobs is to clear the land of any existing buildings, debris or waste.
 It also involves clearing the surface layer of topsoil – which is necessary to remove as it cannot be built on.
 It can also contain chemicals within the topsoil leading to plant growth, which could affect new structures over time.

 It is important to note that here at Thompsons of Prudhoe, we are fully aware of the impact that the work we carry out can have on the environment.
 Therefore due to our strict waste segregation and disposal, we have a 97%+ recycling rate and all brick, concrete and mixed soil materials will be processed into recycled materials meeting the specification as required by the client or another construction project within the area.